 Power Density The power density equation’s variables contain key parameters for precision laser peening.

-The energy level, spot size, and pulse width of the laser determine the Power Density in Laser Peening, is expressed as an equation in which Power Density is Gigawatts per square centimeter, which can also be expressed as Energy divided by the result of pulse width (in nano seconds) times the laser spot area in square centimeters.
+The energy level, spot size, and pulse width of the laser determine the Power Density in Laser Peening, which is expressed as an equation in which Power Density is Gigawatts per square centimeter.
+Power Density can also be expressed as Energy divided by the product of the pulse width (in nanoseconds) times the laser spot area in square centimeters.

 Depth Deeper stresses mean more protection for mission-critical metal components.

 The deeper these stresses penetrate through laser peening, the better we can improve fatigue life and fatigue strength for metal parts.

 Laser peening can typically create these beneficial stress patterns 1-2 mm deep from the surface, 10 times deeper than conventional treatments.
 Shot peening typically provides only 0.2 mm of residual stress.

 Higher power density produces deeper compressive residual stress.
 Wider spot sizes spread out the power, increasing the speed of the processing but diminishing the depth of compressive stresses.
 In isolation, we can see that the force of the shock wave has mechanically distorted and expanded metal grain shapes.
 The grid they occupy looks wider and flatter.